pascalpoizat/pascalpoizat.github.io/_posts/2016-01-27-generating-a-page-using-personal-data.md

 You can get more information on Liquid templating [here](http://jekyllrb.com/docs/datafiles/) and [here](http://liquidmarkup.org/).
 {: .text-justify}

+## Factorizing Things

 Now if you want to generate also the list of the old duties, you have to copy-paste the piece of code before, and replace `site.data.duties.currently` by `site.data.duties.before`.
+Too bad.
-You may also define the code in terms of a variable `duties` as follows:
+A better way to do things is to define the code in terms of a variable `duties` as follows:
 {: .text-justify}

 {% highlight liquid %}